Pakistani cricket team against Afghanistan in the UAE in 2022–23

-The Pakistan cricket team are scheduled to tour the United Arab Emirates (UAE) in March 2023 to play three Twenty20 International (T20I) matches against the Afghanistan cricket team.
+The Pakistan cricket team toured the United Arab Emirates (UAE) in March 2023 to play three Twenty20 International (T20I) matches against the Afghanistan cricket team.
+This was the first bilateral series in any format of international cricket between the two teams.

 In November 2022, the Afghanistan Cricket Board (ACB) signed a five-year agreement with the Emirates Cricket Board (ECB) to play their home matches in the UAE.
-On 7 March 2023, ACB confirmed the dates for the tour, with the matches scheduled to be played on 25, 27 and 29 March 2023.
+On 7 March 2023, the ACB confirmed the dates for the tour, with the matches scheduled to be played on 25, 27 and 29 March 2023.
 However, two days later, changes were made to the schedule due to the availability of the Hawk-Eye technology.

+Afghanistan won the first T20I by 6 wickets.
+It was Afghanistan's first win in international cricket against Pakistan.
+They also went on to win the second T20I by 7 wickets and took an unassailable lead in the series.
+It was Afghanistan's first bilateral series win over Pakistan, and their first bilateral T20I series victory against any of the top six teams.
+Pakistan won the third T20I by 66 runs.

 Background

-Originally, Afghanistan were scheduled to play three One Day International (ODIs) matches each against Australia and Pakistan with the series being part of 2020–2023 ICC Cricket World Cup Super League.
+Originally, Afghanistan were scheduled to play three ODI matches each against Australia and Pakistan, with the series being part of 2020–2023 ICC Cricket World Cup Super League.
 On 12 January 2023, Cricket Australia (CA) withdrew from ODI series against Afghanistan on the grounds of restrictions on women and girls' education and employment in Afghanistan.
 Australia forfeited the series and the 30 competition points were awarded to Afghanistan.

 This series was originally scheduled to take place in 2021 but was postponed following the Taliban takeover of Afghanistan.
 On 23 January 2023, Both ACB and Pakistan Cricket Board (PCB) agreed to play three T20Is instead of ODIs as both were already qualified for the 2023 Cricket World Cup.

 Squads

+For the series, Pakistan decided to rest their regular captain Babar Azam, Shaheen Afridi, Haris Rauf, Mohammad Rizwan, and Fakhar Zaman, with Shadab Khan being named as captain.

+Following an erroneous announcement appointing Pakistan's batting coach Mohammad Yousuf as their new interim head coach, Yousuf opted out of the tour citing personal reasons.